RobbieTheWagner/ember-flatpickr/README.md

 ## Localization

-flatpickr support [over 25 languages](https://github.com/chmln/flatpickr/tree/master/dist/l10n).
-You can add in in your `ember-cli-build.js`.
+flatpickr supports [over 25 languages](https://github.com/chmln/flatpickr/tree/master/dist/l10n).
+You can specify the locales you want to support in your `ember-cli-build.js`, which will include the necessary locale js files.

 ```js
 const app = new EmberApp(defaults, {